 1 Execution site(s)

-Pogost is a village situated 130 km south of Minsk.
-In 1939, there were approximately 500 Jews living in Pogost.
+Pohost is a village situated 130 km south of Minsk.
+In 1939, there were approximately 500 Jews living in Pohost.
 There were 2 synagogues and a Jewish cemetery.
 In 1939, a significant number of Jewish refugees arrived from eastern Poland, which had recently been annexed by Germany.
 The village was under German occupation from 1941 to 1944.

 On July 31, 1941, dozens of Jews were shot by a detachment of Einsatzkommando 8 as a reprisal aktion for their presumed support of the partisans.
 Shortly after that, a fenced ghetto was set up on the street where the church was located.